swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-4-reproduce-the-experiment-with-dvc/index.md

   python src/evaluate.py model.pkl data/features
 ```

-Explore the `dvc.yaml` file to understand how the pipeline is updated.

-This command adds a new stage called _evaluate_ that has the `src/evaluate.py`, `model.pkl` and `data/features` files as a dependency.
+This stage has the `src/evaluate.py` file and `model.pkl` file, and the `data/features` directory as dependencies.

-If any of these files change, DVC will run the command `python src/evaluate.py model.pkl data/features` when using `dvc repro`.
+If any of these files change, DVC will run the command
+`python src/evaluate.py model.pkl data/features` when using `dvc repro`.

 This command writes the model's metrics to `evaluation/metrics.json`.
+It writes
-It writes the `confusion_matrix` to `evaluation/plots/sklearn/confusion_matrix.json`, the `precision_recall_curve` to `evaluation/plots/prc.json ` and the `roc_curve` to `evaluation/plots/sklearn/roc.json` that will be used to create plots.
+the `confusion_matrix` to `evaluation/plots/sklearn/confusion_matrix.json`, the
+`precision_recall_curve` to `evaluation/plots/prc.json ` and the `roc_curve` to
+`evaluation/plots/sklearn/roc.json` that will be used to create plots.
+Here, `no-cache` prevents DVC from caching the metrics and plots.

+DVC has the ability to generate images for the plots.
-Update the plots to set the axes with the following commands.
+The following command are used to tune the axes of the plots.

 ```sh
 # Set the axes for the `precision_recall_curve`